USD ($)

 To reduce latency and improve user experience, select SD-WAN.
 It enables direct access to cloud applications, unlike MPLS, which often requires backhauling traffic through a central data center.

-Is MPLS Better Than SD-WAN?
+When is MPLS Better Than SD-WAN?

-If you need enhanced security, choose MPLS.
-It provides a private network that is inherently secure, offering better protection for sensitive data compared to SD-WAN's reliance on public internet connections.
+● Enhanced security as it provides a private network that is inherently secure, offering better protection for sensitive data compared to SD-WAN's reliance on public internet connections.

-For superior performance in real-time applications like voice and video, opt for MPLS.
+●Using real-time applications like voice and video, opt for MPLS.
 It maintains quality through dedicated bandwidth and prioritization.

 How to Become an SD-WAN Engineer»